We all work together, to do what we do

 It takes a varied team of professionals to deliver excellent, compassionate support to people living with a life-limiting illness, approaching the end of life, or experiencing bereavement.
 Together, we work with local people to discover what their individual needs are.
 Each of our teams step in as needed; led always by the people we care for.

 Our care professionals

-Nursing assistants Our nursing assistants work within our Inpatient Unit and Hospice at Home team.
+Health care aassistants Our health care assistants work within our Inpatient Unit and Hospice at Home team.
 They offer general support to a person who is unwell, such as a listening ear, helping someone to feel comfortable, and personal care.
 Personal care includes things like helping a person with eating meals, washing and taking the time to do things like shave or put on perfume, getting dressed, and going to the bathroom.
-Our nursing assistants also offer support to families, whether on IPU or in someone’s home.
+Our health care assistants also offer support to families, whether on IPU or in someone’s home.

 Staff nurses Our staff nurses work within our Inpatient Unit, Hospice at Home team and Wellbeing Hub.
 As well as offering general support to a person who is unwell, and their friends and family, a nurse can also help a person to get their symptoms (such as any pain or discomfort) under control with the use of specialist medications and techniques.

 Clinical Nurse Specialists Our Clinical Nurse Specialists work within our Community team, often visiting local people in their own homes to assess how they are doing, and how St Clare may be able to help.
 Our CNS’s also often work with other local professionals within the healthcare sector to offer expert palliative care advice and support.